On Libraries Class 12: Summary | Exercise (Questions and Answers) | Neb English Notes

 On Libraries by Oliver Sacks

-This short essay, "On Libraries," is an autobiographical essay that was written by British author Oliver Sacks.
+This short essay "On Libraries" is an autobiographical essay that was written by British author Oliver Sacks.
 This essay is mainly about the author's childhood memories as well as his experiences regarding his deep interest in libraries.
 This essay is written in praise of intellectual freedom, community work, a high state of unexpected discovery, etc.

 The author of this essay has presented his delightful feelings for all the readers (book lovers) in the world.
 He has shared his experiences regarding the changes that occurred in the field of reading books at different libraries.